Alfredo Simón: Cincinnati Reds

 On April 3, 2012, the Cincinnati Reds claimed Simón off waivers from the Orioles.
 He served in the bullpen for the season, posting a 3–2 record with one save and a 2.66 ERA in 36 games.

 He spent most of the 2013 season as a part of the Reds bullpen.
 He went 6–4 and posted a 2.87 ERA in 63 appearances.

 He began the 2014 season in the Reds' starting rotation after an injury to Mat Latos.
-He immediately excelled in the role, and at the All-Star break he led the National League with 12 wins (against only three losses) to go with a 2.70 ERA.
+He immediately excelled in the role, after having only started 19 games in his MLB career prior to 2014, and at the All-Star break he led the National League with 12 wins (against only three losses) to go with a 2.70 ERA.

 On July 13, 2014, Simón was named to the 2014 Major League Baseball All-Star Game, replacing fellow Red Johnny Cueto, who was unavailable to pitch due to starting a game the previous Sunday.
 Simon was mobbed by his teammates in the dugout when the announcement was made during the game.
 In the All-Star game, Simón pitched a scoreless third inning, allowing one hit and striking out one batter.
 He would win only three more games after the All-Star break, finishing at 15–10 with a 3.44 ERA in 32 starts, while throwing a career-high 196 1/3 innings.